Milepost 5, Portland, OR

 Contractor: Bremik Construction

-Property Management: Pinnacle
+Property Management: Viridian

-Non-Profit Partner: Integrated Housing
+Non-Profit Partner: Integrity Housing

 CDP is proud to partner with these organizations, dedicated to bettering the lives not only of Milepost 5’s residents, but of those lower-income residents in surrounding communities.

 A visibility Project is a “pop-up library” and web resource project that showcases literary art by writers and artists of color.
 Their goal is to put forth an alternative literary “cannon” — or multiple canons — that are inclusive, diverse, and multi-storied in their approach to representation.
 De-Canon challenges existing ideas of what constitutes the North American literary canon. especially in our current culture.